 There’s also the continued presence of Lord M, suffering stoically in the corner.
 He knows the unpopular German brothers should keep a low profile during a visit to the Houses of Parliament, so greets them loudly when he bumps into them in the corridors of power.
 Nice one, M.

-We are supposed to laugh at Albert’s nerdiness; but he is a man of the future, Melbourne is a man of the past.
-As episode five arrives, it is clear that the spell binding Victoria and her prime minister is broken.
-The British public were slow to take to Albert, and audiences might struggle too, as he has totally usurped the smouldering Sewell.
+But Albert is a man of the future, Melbourne is a man of the past.
+The spell binding Victoria and her prime minister is broken.
+Fans will rival historians in shaking their fists at the screen as he replaces the smouldering Sewell.

 Victoria continues with episode six on Sunday September 25 at 9pm on ITV.